Car Insurance Edmonton

 Did you know?

-How much does car insurance cost in Edmonton?
+How much does car insurance cost in Edmonton in 2026?

-The average cost of auto insurance in Edmonton is $1427 per year, or $118.92 per month – one of the highest rates in Alberta.
+The average cost of auto insurance in Edmonton is $2,543.33per year, or $211.94per month – one of the highest rates in Alberta.
 Edmonton’s rate is slightly higher than Calgary’s rate of $1420 and the province’s average annual rate of $1235.
-If you’re on a budget, the cheapest car types to insure in the city is a minivan or station wagon.

 Car Insurance Prices for 5 cars: